 Office-based non-addictive opioid agonist/antagonist that blocks the effects of other narcotics.
 Naltrexone comes in a daily pill or monthly injection.

 All three of these treatments have been demonstrated to be effective in combination with counseling and psychological support by the FDA.

 MAT programs provide a safe and controlled level of medication to overcome the significant withdrawal symptoms and psychological cravings from certain substances.

 Research has shown that when provided at the proper dose, medications used in MAT have no adverse effects on a person’s intelligence, mental capability, physical function, or employability.

 Call True Recovery to take advantage of Medication-Assisted Treatment for addiction treatment today.
-We are a full continuum of care that not only provides out clients with Medication-Assisted Treatment, but also a range of additional therapies and treatment that can work in conjunction with it.
+We are a full continuum of care that provides our clients with not only Medication-Assisted Treatment but also a range of additional therapies and treatment that can work in conjunction with it.